bitquery/streaming-data-platform-docs/docs/graphql/capabilities/subscription_facts.md

 This subscription is appropriate when:

 1. application is capable to process raw stream of the data;
-2. minimum delay required between the data in the blockhain and the application;
+2. minimum delay required between the data in the blockchain and the application;
 3. notification is required on trigger, defined on some specific conditions.